 Below is a listing of undergraduate scholarship and fellowship opportunities in the atmospheric and related sciences.
 Some are available only to entering freshmen, whereas others are available to students at more advanced stages of their undergraduate studies.
-If you would like to list a scholarship or fellowship opportunity (only those specific to meteorology and the atmospheric sciences, please) here, please feel free to contact us at the e-mail address at the bottom of this page.
+If you would like to list a scholarship or fellowship opportunity specific to the atmospheric and related sciences here, please feel free to contact us at the e-mail address at the bottom of this page.
 Please also feel free to share this page with your students and/or colleagues.

 Opportunities at UWM

 Note that all entering freshmen are automatically considered for the Chancellor’s Merit and Black and Gold scholarships based on their high-school GPA.
 Students with a 3.4-3.74 GPA qualify for a $1,000/yr scholarship, students with a 3.75-3.99 GPA qualify for a $1,500/yr scholarship, and students with a 4.0 GPA qualify for a $2,000/yr scholarship.

 Named after one of the nation’s first television meteorologists, the Bill Carlsen Scholarship provides a stipend of $500 to $1,000 to an exceptional undergraduate student from southeast Wisconsin who is enrolled in UWM’s Atmospheric Science program.
 Applications are typically due by the end of February or March.

 UWM’s Scholarship Portal is the starting point for nearly all scholarships across the university.
 Students are encouraged to complete their general application in the portal as soon as possible after being admitted so that you can automatically be considered for many scholarships.
 Scholarship stipends and length vary between scholarships.

 UWM Honors College Scholarships